Reinaldo Marcus Green: Career

 Green first gained prominence through his early short films both solo and in collaboration with his brother.
 Among these were Stone Cars, which was shot on location in Cape Town, South Africa and showcased at the 2014 Cinéfondation in Cannes, and Stop, which was inspired by the killing of Trayvon Martin and premiered at the 2015 Sundance Film Festival.

 After receiving the Sundance Institute Fellowship in 2017, Green made his feature film debut with the 2018 drama Monsters and Men, which won the Special Jury Award for Outstanding First Feature at the Sundance Film Festival.
-His next project was Joe Bell, produced by Jake Gyllenhaal and Cary Joji Fukunaga, and starring Mark Wahlberg, Connie Britton, and Maxwell Jenkins.
+His next project was Joe Bell (2020), produced by Jake Gyllenhaal and Cary Joji Fukunaga, and starring Mark Wahlberg, Connie Britton, and Maxwell Jenkins.
 For his first television project, Green directed three episodes of the British crime drama Top Boy for its third series, which premiered in 2019.

 In June 2019, it was announced Green would be directing a biopic titled King Richard, about tennis coach and father of American tennis players Venus and Serena Williams, Richard Williams, starring Will Smith in the titular role.
-The film has received a number of accolades.
+The 2021 film has received a number of accolades.

-Green directed the HBO miniseries We Own This City, based on the nonfiction book of the same name by Justin Fenton.
-He is attached to direct the upcoming Bob Marley biopic starring Kingsley Ben-Adir for Paramount Pictures as well as an untitled dramedy for Lionsgate.
+Green directed the HBO miniseries We Own This City (2022), starring Jon Bernthal and based on the nonfiction book of the same name by Justin Fenton.
+He directed another biopic titled Bob Marley: One Love (2024).
+The film depicts the life of reggae musician Bob Marley and stars Kingsley Ben-Adir in the titular role.
+Bob Marley: One Love received mixed reviews but was well-received by audiences.
+He is anticipated to direct an untitled dramedy for Lionsgate.

+In February 2025, Green was announced to direct and co-write an untitled television special for Marvel Studios focused on Frank Castle / Punisher, reuniting with Bernthal, who portrays the titular character and will also co-write the project.